cpilson/cpilson.github.io/README.md

 ## Why _Gatsby_

-Gatsby was recommended to me by a mentor.
+Gatsby was recommended to me by a mentor over the winter of 2017-2018.
 I had seen Jekyll in use before and knew one could run/push a blog or simple web site to the world using Jekyll.
 Gatsby compiles React code into a static site, _and_ supports GraphQL natively and via plugins.
 GraphQL is, incidentally, how I'm pulling in my repo metadata, albeit in snapshot form rather than a real-time fetch.

 ## How to use/compile this suite